apache/flink/docs/gelly_guide.md

 Like in Spargel, the user only needs to implement two functions: a `VertexUpdateFunction`, which defines how a vertex will update its value based on the received messages and a `MessagingFunction`, which allows a vertex to send out messages for the next superstep.
 These functions are given as parameters to Gelly's `createVertexCentricIteration`, which returns a `VertexCentricIteration`.
-The user can configure this iteration (set the name, the degree of parallelism, aggregators, etc.) and then run the computation, using the `runVertexCentricIteration` method:
+The user can configure this iteration (set the name, the parallelism, aggregators, etc.) and then run the computation, using the `runVertexCentricIteration` method:

 {% highlight java %}
 Graph<Long, Double, Double> graph = ...